anonymous202511/pemi/other_stacks_report/other_stacks_report.md

    <img src="other_stacks_frame_delay.png" alt="other_stacks_frame_delay" width="300"/>

-2. **Jitter**: for quinn, the 90% percentile decreases from 209.8 ms to 87.4 ms (a 58.3% reduction).
-However, the 50% percentile jitter increases from 0.05 ms to 12.8 ms, though it remains small.
+2. **Frame-level Jitter**: for quinn, the 50% percentile decreases from 54.3 ms to 21.0 ms (a 61.3% reduction), and the 90% percentile decreases from 87.3 ms to 42.4 ms (a 51.4% reduction).
-    For quic-go, the 90% percentile decreases from 52.5 ms to 39.4 ms (a 25.0% reduction), and the 50% percentile decreases from 14.3 ms to 7.6 ms (a 46.7% reduction).
+    For quic-go, the 50% percentile decreases from 13.3 ms to 7.2 ms (a 45.8% reduction), and the 90% percentile decreases from 27.2 ms to 21.5 ms (a 21.0% reduction).

    <img src="other_stacks_jitter.png" alt="other_stacks_jitter" width="300"/>